-If one says that Chinese New Year kicks off with a bang, it is both right and wrong.
-On the first morning of the Chinese year, everyone wakes up to the blatant sound of firecrackers that could last long for hours, marking it the most special morning in the year.
+If one says that the Chinese New Year kicks off with a bang, it is both right and wrong.
+On the first morning of the Chinese year, everyone wakes up to the blatant sound of firecrackers that could last long for hours, marking it the most special morning of the year.

 It is the day when everybody is supposed to sleep in (except firecracker fanatics, which are many, especially among young men), no one is expected to work (including housewives as cooking and house cleaning should be done on the new year’s eve), but all are required by custom to utter new year’s greeting to whoever one meets, even to those he hates their guts and haven’t spoken with for a year.
 It is the time to let go the old and usher in the new.